 Although still a taboo topic even in the western world, sexuality is starting to be explored in more depth in recent decades and people feel more encouraged to acknowledge their own drives, feel comfortable with their sexual identity and embrace their sexual feelings.

-We are still far from engaging with this topic in a balanced way, and most of the conversations continue to stay at the extremes: people either hide in the closet and deny their sexual drives and desires (regardless their sexual preference), or they expose them in a very public way.
+However, we are still far from engaging with this topic in a balanced way, and most of the conversations continue to stay at the extremes: people either hide in the closet and deny their sexual drives and desires (regardless their sexual preference), or they expose them in a very public way.

 Sexuality is essential to our beings, not only for procreation, but also for our overall physical, spiritual and psychological health.
 Sexuality is fundamental human right in the Western world, but remains a controversial topic in the East.

-We cannot ignore our sexual impulses, and it makes a massive difference to our wellbeing when we attend our drives, when we understand them and we integrate them into our lives.
+The reality is that we cannot ignore our sexual impulses, and it makes a massive difference to our wellbeing when we attend our drives, when we understand them and we integrate them into our lives.

 Sexuality is closely linked to our self-esteem also.
 If you accept and embrace your sexuality, you will most likely feel care, respect and appreciation for yourself, whilst if you struggle to accept your sexuality you might feel inadequate, insecure and shameful at times.